-The Extending Foundations: Action Plan for 2022-2024 includes the BC Arts Council's commitment to placing reconciliation, equity, diversity, inclusion and access at the centre of its activities with the intention to address historic funding inequities.
+The Extending Foundations: Action Plan for 2022-2024 includes the BC Arts Council's commitment to placing reconciliation, equity, diversity, inclusion, and access at the centre of its activities with the intention to address historic funding inequities.
 Equity considerations are embedded throughout the assessment criteria and the assessment process.
-Funding prioritization may be applied to individuals considered designated priority groups as described above.
+Funding prioritization may be applied to organizations considered part of a designated priority group as described above.